partykit/sketch-disco/README.md

 (You may need to put `&nbsp;` in empty tags to stop pre-processors collapsing them.)

+Optionally: to include only _some_ of the content inside the disco-room, wrap sections in `<disco-include>` tags.
+If you don't do this, then the entire disco-room will be included.

 ## Bugs

 - [x] When disco-room receives an 'update' message, it zeros the number of peep-connections for all container disco-hyperlinks.
 It should not, because update is used as a batch sync at the beginning, but also incremental updates.